derekTurner/Javascript-Games-Fund-25/Block_3/section_1d_node/devEnv.md

 ![lotcate devcontainer file](devcontainerLocation.png)

-On the first time of opening a prompt appears asking what type of container is needed  I chose 'Node & Typescript'
+On the first time of opening a prompt appears asking what type of container is needed.
+Make sure you can see all the options and then choose 'Node & Typescript'

 ![node and typescript](nodeAndTypescript.png)

-Then you are asked to choose a node version, I have accepted the default version 20-bullseye.
+Then you are asked to choose a node version, I have accepted the default version 22-bookworm.

 ![node 22](bookworm.png)